openshift/enhancements/enhancements/storage/csi-driver-operator-merge.md

   All the operators use shared code from library-go already, so merging them to a single repository will not make them worse.
 Still, it may be more difficult to share even more code e.g. for HyperShift.

+* Since we plan to generate also YAML files for the CSI drivers, there is a risk that an exotic CSI driver will require a different YAML file than the others.
+We will keep possibility for a CSI driver to provide its own YAML file, not using the generator.

 ### Drawbacks